nrkno/sofie-core/packages/documentation/docs/user-guide/concepts-and-architecture.md

 Gateways are applications that connect to Sofie Core and and exchanges data; such as rundown-data from an NRCS or the [Timeline ](../dictionary#timeline)for play-out.

-Examples of Gateways are the [MOS Gateway](https://github.com/nrkno/tv-automation-mos-gateway), the [Spreadsheet Gateway](https://github.com/SuperFlyTV/spreadsheet-gateway) and the [Playout Gateway](https://github.com/nrkno/tv-automation-playout-gateway).
+An examples of a gateways is the [Spreadsheet Gateway](https://github.com/SuperFlyTV/spreadsheet-gateway).
-All gateways use the [Core-integration library](https://github.com/nrkno/tv-automation-server-core-integration) to communicate with Core.
+All gateways use the [Core-integration library](https://github.com/nrkno/sofie-core/tree/master/packages/server-core-integration) to communicate with Core.

 ## System, \(Organization\), Studio & Show Style